ironbar/arc25/docs/01_Business_Understanding.md

 * other projects.
 May I have other more interesting projects in the horizon?
  --->

+Resources: 50$ a day, I should use it but at the same time might prevent creating a team.

 ## Terminology

 <!--- Sometimes the field of the challenge has specific terms, if that is the